lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

     ssh -p 2468 bob@myserver

-Then SSH would prompt me for the password for 'bob', unless I have an SSH key [^keys]
+Then SSH would prompt me for the password for 'bob', unless I have an SSH key [^keys].

+#### SCP

+The Secure CoPy (SCP) tool can be very useful if you need to send a file to or get a file from somewhere that you don't have physical access to (and possibly don't want to use an SFTP or FTP client, etc.).
+Again, the syntax is pretty simple for basic stuff.
+For example, let's say I have the same computer as above and I want to send a shell script ('script.sh') in my home directory (or in the second case, get a shell script *from* the home directory of 'myserver'), then I would enter these commands in the terminal:

+    scp -P 2468 shell.sh bob@myserver:~/

+or to fetch the same file:

+    scp -P 2468 bob@myserver:~/shell.sh ~/

+The same thing goes here; you'll be prompted for a password unless you have an SSH key.

 ### Network tools